-a.
-The ball becomes dead and/or remains dead when the following occurs: (1) Official blows his/her whistle

-(2) Free throw which will not remain in play (free throw which will be followed by another free throw, technical, flagrant, etc.)

-(3) Following a successful field goal or free throw that will remain in play, until player possession out-of-bounds.
+- a.
+The ball becomes dead and/or remains dead when the following occurs: - (1) Official blows his/her whistle - (2) Free throw which will not remain in play (free throw which will be followed by another free throw, technical, flagrant, etc.) - (3) Following a successful field goal or free throw that will remain in play, until player possession out-of-bounds.
 Contact which is NOT considered unsportsmanlike shall be ignored.

-(Rule I2A-Section V-i)
+(Rule 12A-Section V-i) - (4) Time expires for the end of any period a.
+The ball shall be put into play in the center circle by a jump ball between any two opponents:

-(4) Time expires for the end of any period EXCEPTION: If a live ball is in flight, the ball becomes dead when the goal is made, missed or touched by an offensive player.
+EXCEPTION: If a live ball is in flight, the ball becomes dead when the goal is made, missed or touched by an offensive player.